(This TTF series starts with the post "Through the Furnace (TTF): Intro 1.")

 j.
 The Ignored – Who cares about God?
 Don’t need Him.
 Never did!
 What has he ever done for me anyway?
 He’s never shown me that he’s real.
 And I’m supposed to just believe in him?
 Sorry, not interested and never was.
 I can handle life myself.

-5. What contributed to my view of Him?
+5. Why do I see Him this way?
+What contributed to my view of Him?
 What events in my past created my doubts, fears, questions, misconceptions, etc.?

 6. How does my view of God resemble the way I view/relate to my mother or father?